 In order to become a citizen, applicants must meet a set of requirements outlined in the Immigration and Nationality Act.
-These include completing a period of lawful permanent residence, demonstrating basic proficiency in English and knowledge of U.S. history and government, and passing a background check to prove good moral character.
-In addition to gaining the right to vote in U.S. elections, naturalized citizens have the right to sponsor immediate family members for immigration, greater access to government benefits and public-sector jobs, and protection from deportation.
-Naturalization is also associated with improved economic outcomes, such as higher incomes and homeownership.
+These include maintaining lawful permanent residence, also known as getting a green card, for several years (generally five, though a green-card holder married to a U.S. citizen can naturalize after three years), proving basic proficiency in English and knowledge of U.S. history and government, and passing a background check to demonstrate good moral character.
+In addition to legal benefits, naturalized citizens also tend to have better economic outcomes than other immigrants, including higher incomes and rates of homeownership.

-The term "foreign born" refers to people residing in the United States at the time of the census who were not U.S. citizens at birth.
+The term "foreign born" refers to people residing in the United States who were not U.S. citizens at birth.
 The foreign-born population includes naturalized citizens, lawful permanent residents (LPRs), refugees and asylees, legal nonimmigrants (including those on student, work, or certain other temporary visas), and persons residing in the country without authorization.

 The terms "immigrants" and "foreign born" are used interchangeably.